UCF/Athena-Framework/docs/getting-started/install.md

 ## Installing Minified Files

-After <a href="{{ "/getting-started/download/" | prepend: site.baseurl }}">downloading and extracting the Athena-Framework,</a> add the CSS, JS and font files from the `dist/` directory to somewhere within your project.
-You'll need to maintain the directory structure of the `dist/` folder's contents, since fallback font includes are imported using a relative, fixed path.
+After <a href="{{ "/getting-started/download/" | prepend: site.baseurl }}">downloading and extracting the Athena-Framework,</a> add the CSS, JS and font files from the `/dist/` directory to somewhere within your project.
+You'll need to maintain the directory structure of the `/dist/` folder's contents, since fallback font includes are imported using a relative, fixed path; see the [Included Fonts](#included-fonts) section for more information.

 For more information on embedding Athena's styles and scripts into your project's templates, or for instructions on installing CDN assets, see the [Quick Start]({{ "/getting-started/introduction/#quick-start" | prepend: site.baseurl }}) instructions.